lawrennd/lamd/backlog/bugs/2025-08-30_pandoc-cell-boundary-issue.md

 ## Description

 The LaMD pipeline has an issue where pandoc is not properly creating cell boundaries when converting markdown to Jupyter notebooks.
-As a fallback we have the use of notedown as a fallback, which adds complexity and potential points of failure to the build process.
+While notedown is used as a fallback, this is a workaround that masks the underlying problem rather than solving it.
+The issue is why isn't pandoc handling the cell boundary syntax correctly?

 ## Current Behavior